ldx/rmq_shovel/README.md

 Example: you want to move messages from the broker running on localhost, from queue `src` to queue `dst`, which is bound to the exchange `dstexchange` via `dstkey`.
 Everything is declared already.
 You can:

-    rmq_shovel -s amqp://guest:guest@mag-fh-queue02:5672/%2f -d amqp://guest:guest@mag-fh-queue02:5672/%2f -q src -p '{exchange, <<"dstexchange">>}' -p '{routing_key, <<"dstkey">>}'
+    rmq_shovel -s amqp://guest:guest@localhost:5672/%2f -d amqp://guest:guest@localhost:5672/%2f -q src -p '{exchange, <<"dstexchange">>}' -p '{routing_key, <<"dstkey">>}'

 If you want to control how fast messages are moved you can use the `--prefetch` (or the short form `-n`).
-This is the number of documents prefetched from the input queue without acknowledging.
+This is the maximum number of documents prefetched from the input queue while waiting for acknowledgements.

+If you use the default port, username, password and virtualhost on your broker, you can omit these from the URL in `-s` and `-d`.
+The previous example in a somewhat terser form:

+    rmq_shovel -s amqp://localhost -d amqp://localhost -q src -p '{exchange, <<"dstexchange">>}' -p '{routing_key, <<"dstkey">>}'

 For possible options, see `-h`/`--help`.